-Digital Peripheries features writings and musings about global digital cultures, particularly in Indonesian contexts by Iskandar “Izul” Zulkarnain.
+Digital Peripheries features writings and musings about global digital media cultures, particularly in Indonesian contexts by Iskandar “Izul” Zulkarnain.

 From 2016-2021 I co-organized the Global Digital Humanities (DH) Working Group with funding from the Central New York Humanities Corridor/Mellon Foundation.
 The Global DH Working Group is created to explore issues and debates key to the development of a more critical, comprehensive, and global perspective of digital humanities practice.

 email: iskandar dot zulkarnain dot 78 at gmail dot com